appleseedhq/appleseed/README.md

 appleseed
 =========

-appleseed is a modern, physically-based production renderer developed by the VFX and rendering nutjobs of Jupiter Jazz.
-It is released as open source under the MIT license.
+appleseed is a modern, physically-based production renderer developed by visual effects professionals.
+It is released as open source under the [MIT license](http://opensource.org/licenses/MIT).

 Build instructions and documentation are available in the wiki:<br/>
 https://github.com/appleseedhq/appleseed/wiki